thecredibleway/thecredibleway-com/docs/bible/credibility/historical-accuracy.md

 may have introduced errors.
 However, textual criticism - the scholarly field that studies ancient manuscripts - gives us confidence in the integrity of the New Testament text.

-We possess over 5800 Greek manuscripts of the New Testament, many dating to within 100–200 years of the originals.
+We possess over 5800 Greek manuscripts of the New Testament, many dating to within 100-200 years of the originals.
 Comparatively, we have far fewer manuscripts for other classical works (e.g., only 10 for Caesar's Gallic Wars, most over 1000 years later).

-Moreover, the differences between manuscripts (known as textual variants) are mostly minor - spelling errors, word order changes, or repetitions.
+Moreover, the differences between manuscripts (known as textual variants) are mostly minor - spelling errors, word order changes or repetitions.
 No major doctrine or historical claim of the Bible depends on a disputed text.

 With the discovery of the [Dead Sea Scrolls](./acheological-support#the-dead-sea-scrolls) These ancient manuscripts, dating from approximately 250 BC. to 68 AD, contain fragments from every book of the